6 Creative Budget-Friendly Ways to Personalize Memorials

 These budget-friendly memorial tips help bring out the stories and memories of the one we’ve lost.
 Sharing those memories and stories about your loved one is the best and least expensive thing you can do to honor their memory and help everyone in their healing.

-With these six affordable memorial service ideas and resources like this, you can create an affordable and personal celebration that brings those to the fore and accurately and sweetly honors your loved one.
+With these other affordable funeral options ideas and resources, you can create an affordable and personal celebration that brings those to the fore and accurately and sweetly honors your loved one.